maep-tools/maep-backend/readme.md

 ### MAEP Backend System
 Our backend system was build using Laravel.
 Laravel is a web application framework with expressive, elegant syntax.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects.

+### Deployment
+If you need to deploy app please check this documentation. https://laravel.com/docs/5.5/deployment